OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       In set notation, a relation that is :term:`reflexive`, :term:`antisymmetric`, and :term:`transitive`.

-   NP Complete
+   NP
+      An acronym for
+      :term:`non-deterministic polynomial <non-deterministic polynomial time algorithm>`.

+   NP-Complete
       A class of problems that are related to each other in this way:
-      If ever one such problem is proved to be solvable in polynomial time, or proved to require exponential time, then all other NP Complete problems will cost likewise.
+      If ever one such problem is proved to be solvable in polynomial time, or proved to require exponential time, then all other NP-Complete problems will cost likewise.
-      Since so many real-world problems have been proved to be NP Complete, it would be extremely useful to determine if they have polynomial or exponential cost.
+      Since so many real-world problems have been proved to be NP-Complete, it would be extremely useful to determine if they have polynomial or exponential cost.
 But so far, nobody has been able to determine the truth of the situation.
+      A more technical definition is that a problem is NP-Complete if it is in NP and is NP-hard.

+   NP-hard
+      A problem that is "as hard as" any other problem in :term:`NP`.
+      That is, Problem X is NP-hard if any algorithm in NP can be :term:`reduced <reduction>` to X in polynomial time.

+   non-deterministic algorithm
+      An algorithm that may operate using a :term:`non-deterministic choice` operation.

+   non-deterministic choice
+      An operation that captures the concept of nondeterminism.
+      A nondeterministic choice can be viewed as either "correctly guessing" between a set of choices, or implementing each of the choices in parallel.
+      In the parallel view, the nondeterminism was successful if at least one of the choices leads to a correct answer.

+   non-deterministic polynomial time algorithm
+      An algorithm that runs in polynomial time, and which may (or might not) use :term:`non-deterministic choice`.

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.
       In the :term:`object-oriented programming paradigm`, objects
       are the basic units of operation.
-      Not only do they have state (variables), but they know how to perform certain actions (:term:`methods <method>`).
+      Objects have state in the form of :term:`data members <data member>`, and they know how to perform certain actions (:term:`methods <method>`).

    object-oriented programming paradigm
       An approach to problem-solving where all computations are